 There were some challenges to being vegan initially – namely that I was a young professional with limited time and money.
 A lot of the vegan recipes I came across had long lists of ingredients, required various kinds of appliances and utensils I didn’t have, and left the kitchen a complete mess.
 Back then, I also knew little about nutrition, so in the beginning I ate a fair amount of processed, not necessarily healthy food, such as soy crisps and vegan ice cream.
 Gradually, I learned more about nutrition.
 I experimented with both macrobiotic and raw diets, eventually settling on a diet that incorporates both raw and cooked whole foods.
-In my free time, I spent a lot of time reading about nutrition and have since acquired a lot of knowledge in this area.
-I also developed a repertoire of healthy and easy vegan dishes.
-These days, I still consider cooking to be more of a necessity than a hobby.
-I can be quite the picky eater, both in terms of nutritional quality and taste, so cooking’s something I need to do if I want to eat something fresh and delicious.
-Not having enough time to cook complicated meals is something many people can relate to, which is why I’m sharing my recipes here.
+In my free time, I also developed a repertoire of healthy and easy vegan dishes which I’ll be sharing here.